Editor's note: The Good Faith Estimate was phased out in 2015. See our mortgage disclosure guide here. This post will be kept in place for reference.

-This GFE section lists whether an escrow account was included in the pricing of your mortgage, and whether you're required to escrow in order to get access to the mortgage rate provided.
-Note that some mortgage types -- including FHA loans and conventional loans over 80% loan-to-value -- require escrow accounts for all approved mortgages.
+This GFE section lists whether an escrow account was included in the pricing of your mortgage, and whether you’re required to escrow in order to get access to the mortgage rate provided.
+Note that some mortgage types — including FHA loans and conventional loans over 80% — require escrow accounts for all approved mortgages.

 This section lists your “bottom-line” figure due at closing.
 It presents, on the first page, the sum of two figures taken from the GFE’s second page.
 Note that the amount listed in your summary is not necessarily the amount of cash you are required to bring to closing.

 Your bottom-line figure is — loosely — your closing costs minus your closing cost credits plus whatever monies are required for your escrow.Verify your mortgage eligibility

 What’s On Page 2 Of The Good Faith Estimate?

 The second page of the Good Faith Estimate is a summary of your closing costs and funds required for your escrow impound.
 Together, these fees are labeled “settlement costs” on the GFE.